jlobatop/GA-CFD-MO/README.rst

 	:alt: diffuserLastGeneration
 	:align: center

-As it can be seen, the expected case where the shock wave meets the cowl is achieved, along other cases that exchange some pressure ratio for a higher Mach number on the outlet.
+As it can be seen, the expected case where the shock wave meets the cowl is achieved, among other cases that exchange some pressure ratio for a higher Mach number on the outlet.

 Airfoil shape optimization
 ===========================

 Airfoils are the classical problem of optimization applied to CFD.
 However, it is usually solved with adjoint methods.
 In this project, a new approach has been used: geometrical optimization with genetic algorithms.
-Two parameter space variable cases have been tested, but both depend on the same search space variables.
+Two different function space optimizations cases have been tested, but both depend on the same search space variables.
 Airfoils have been parametrized with a `Joukowsky transform <https://en.wikipedia.org/wiki/Joukowsky_transform>`_ that depends on mu_x and mu_y as the coordinates of the circle in the Zeta plane.
 Although it may seem that a circle is fully defined with three parameters (x and y positions of the center and radius), the radius in this case must be `fixed <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_fixedR.ipynb>`_ so the circle always intersects (-1,0) or (1,0), having two possible circles in the Zeta plane (and keeping the one that faces the freestream from left to right).
 Making the restriction that |Rfmuxmuy| instead of having a `variable radius <https://github.com/jlobatop/GA-CFD-MO/blob/master/airfoil-parametrization/joukowsky/Joukowsky_variableR.ipynb>`_, the shape obtained in the zeta plane will look like as an airfoil (more or less) and weird self-intersecting shapes will be avoided.

-Before showing up the results of the two different optimization, it is worth noticing that the only differences between the two is just one Python script used to include a different fitness computation (and its reference in the `fitness.py`).
+Before showing up the results of the two different optimizations, it is worth noticing that the only differences between the two are just one Python script used to include a different fitness computation (and its reference in the `fitness.py`).
 This shows the adaptability of the code.

 The mesh has been previously designed in 6 blocks that have a diamond-shaped airfoil in the center that is converted to an airfoil depending on the values of mu_x and mu_y of the Joukowsky transform by applying ``blockMesh`` to a file with the coordinates of the transformation: